Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Mayer-Vietoris and additivity of the transfer

-Clearly this may be continued inductively to deduce statement (iv) in Theorem ~\ref{add.transf} from Theorem ~\ref{add.transf}(ii) and (iii). .1cm Finally, the proof of Theorem ~\ref{add.transf}(v) follows from the compatibility of the pre-transfer with \'etale realization as shown in \cite[Proposition 8.1 and Corollary 8.2]{CJ19}.
-Therefore, it is immediate that one obtains the corresponding statements for the $\rmG$-equivariant pre-transfer and the $\rmG$-equivariant trace.
+Clearly this may be continued inductively to deduce statement (iv) in Theorem ~\ref{add.transf} from Theorem ~\ref{add.transf}(ii) and (iii). .1cm Finally, the proof of Theorem ~\ref{add.transf}(v) follows from the compatibility of the pre-transfer with \'etale realization as shown in \cite[Proposition 4.1 and Corollary 4.2]{CJ23-T2}.
+Therefore, it is immediate that one obtains the corresponding statements for the $\rmG$-equivariant pre-transfer.
 The corresponding statements for the transfer in (i) and (ii) then follow readily from these statements for the $\rmG$-equivariant pre-transfer.
-In order to obtain the corresponding statements for the transfer in (iii) and (iv), one needs to invoke Proposition ~\ref{diagonal.map}(iii)'.
-For groups that are special, one may also see these more directly, as $\epsilon ^*(tr(\rmf)) = {\it tr}(\epsilon ^*(\rmf))$: see \cite[Corollary 8.2]{CJ19}.
-Therefore, for groups that are special, we may also obtain the corresponding results for the \'etale version of the transfer by simply applying the pull-back functor $\epsilon^*$ to the \'etale site. .1cm This completes the proof of Theorem ~\ref{add.transf}, modulo the results of Proposition ~\ref{diagonal.map} which provides the factorization of the diagonal as discussed in ~\eqref{Delta.1.1}, and modulo Proposition ~\ref{compare.transf} and Lemma ~\ref{loc.extend}.
-However, in order to establish this factorization, we need to undertake the discussion below on motivic tubular neighborhoods, followed by a discussion on the rigidity property as in Proposition ~\ref{rigid.props.1} and Corollary ~\ref{coh.tub.nbd}.
+In order to obtain the corresponding statements for the transfer in (iii) and (iv), one needs to invoke Proposition ~\ref{diagonal.map}(iv).
+For groups that are special, one may also see these more directly, as $\epsilon ^*(tr(\rmf)) = {\it tr}(\epsilon ^*(\rmf))$: see \cite[Corollary 4.2]{CJ23-T2}.
+Therefore, for groups that are special, we may also obtain the corresponding results for the \'etale version of the transfer by simply applying the pull-back functor $\epsilon^*$ to the \'etale site. .1cm This completes the proof of Theorem ~\ref{add.transf}, modulo the results of Proposition ~\ref{compare.transf} and Lemmas ~\ref{Cech.hypercover}, ~\ref{loc.extend}.